kubernetes/website/docs/concepts/services-networking/service.md

 ### Proxy-mode: iptables

 In this mode, kube-proxy watches the Kubernetes master for the addition and removal of `Service` and `Endpoints` objects.
-For each `Service` it installs iptables rules which capture traffic to the `Service`'s `clusterIP` (which is virtual) and `Port` and redirects that traffic to one of the `Service`'s backend sets.
-For each `Endpoints` object it installs iptables rules which select a backend `Pod`.
+For each `Service`, it installs iptables rules which capture traffic to the `Service`'s `clusterIP` (which is virtual) and `Port` and redirects that traffic to one of the `Service`'s backend sets.
+For each `Endpoints` object, it installs iptables rules which select a backend `Pod`.By default, the choice of backend is random.

-By default, the choice of backend is random.
-Client-IP based session affinity can be selected by setting `service.spec.sessionAffinity` to `"ClientIP"` (the default is `"None"`), and you can set the max session sticky time by setting the field `service.spec.sessionAffinityConfig.clientIP.timeoutSeconds` if you have already set `service.spec.sessionAffinity` to `"ClientIP"` (the default is "10800").

-As with the userspace proxy, the net result is that any traffic bound for the `Service`'s IP:Port is proxied to an appropriate backend without the clients knowing anything about Kubernetes or `Services` or `Pods`.
-This should be faster and more reliable than the userspace proxy.
+Obviously, iptables need not switch back between userspace and kernelspace, it should be faster and more reliable than the userspace proxy.
 However, unlike the userspace proxier, the iptables proxier cannot automatically retry another `Pod` if the one it initially selects does not respond, so it depends on